young-geng/scalax/docs/sharding.md

    means that the sharding is inferred by XLA.
 - `static_argnums`: A tuple of integers representing the argument indices that should be treated as static arguments.
+- `args_sharding_constraint`: A tuple of `ShardingRule`, `PartitionSpecs` objects or `None` representing the sharding constraints for the arguments after the function begines.
+This is useful if we want to input data into the function in one sharding, and then reshard it inside the function. `None` means that the sharding is inferred by XLA.
 - `annotation_shardings`: A dictionary mapping annotation names to `ShardingRule` or `PartitionSpecs` objects.
 This is used to specify the shardings for annotations specificied using `scalax.sharding.with_sharding_annotation`.